harish3110/through-tinted-lenses/_pages/about.md

 Hi there, Harish here!

-I have a background in electronics and have embarked on a self-learning journey in to make machines think like humans.
+I have completed a bachelors in electronics and communication engineering and master's in data science with a specialization in computational linguistics.
+I have been on a self-learning journey in trying to make machines think like humans.
 I’m inherently extremely lazy and am thus obsessed with automating my work and building productivity systems that do my work for me.
 In addition, I’m a bibliophile, love music and playing the guitar, a deranged Liverpool fan and trying my best to be fluent in multiple foreign languages.
 (French and German for now!:))

 Follow along through my machine learning journey as I try to unveil the science behind developing cognition in machines through tinted lenses! :)